Yurt Platform Plans

 Below: Showing skirt board and 47" gap left for door.
 (It's installed a bit high here) The skirt board should extend a couple inches above finished floor and 4-6" below it, for a total skirt board width of 6-8" (shown=6").
 Use 1/4" or 3/8" plywood.
 Give it a coat of urethane or oil to prevent mildew.

 A note about mold: If your yurt is going to mold anywhere, it's on the skirt board, what with being tucked away in the corner of the floor.
 Or the bottom few inches of the lattice.
 If you have a mold problem it will most likely be the first year, because your floor or lattice/rafter wood is not fully dry.
 It typically happens in July or August with yurts that go up in the spring and are then sealed up for the summer.
 The moisture has nowhere to go.
-Use platform wood as dry as you can.
+For the finish flooring, use wood as dry as you can.
 Keep the platform well tarped before raising day--this is best accomplished by placing something in the center (eg. a garbage can or step ladder) to give the tarp slope.
 Your first summer in the yurt, keep the windows open (when it's not raining) and ventilate as much as possible.
 Running the wood stove during the first winter will dry everything--floor and framing--completely.

 (Note: these stairs are dangerous!
 Also, the tyvek/batt insulation method used in this picture isn't my favorite)